Join

 Join us!

 Join our welcoming and supportive NYU Experimental Particle Physics group.
 We seek creative and self-driven individuals from wide-ranging backgrounds to lead exciting research that advance your careers.
-I am privileged to collaborate with the diverse global research community that my group members are welcomed into, most notably a long-standing physics collaboration with Lydia Beresford's group at DESY, Hamburg.
+We are privileged to collaborate with the vibrant global research community that my group members are welcomed into, most notably a long-standing physics collaboration with Lydia Beresford's group at DESY, Hamburg.

 Tau team